lightstep/cloud-native-observability/05 - effective-monitoring.md

 focus on what matters instead of slapping down flapping alerts or staring at stale dashboards.

-Even better, since SLO's tie these transactions to business goals and objectives, they're powerful tools to democratize reliability across an organization and its customers.
+Even better, since SLOs tie these transactions to business goals and objectives, they're powerful tools to democratize reliability across an organization and its customers.
 Incidents, especially a glut of them, tend to shake confidence in products -- even amongst coworkers.
 Broadly communicated